by Nebula Haze

 When NOT to Manifold Your Cannabis

-You Need Powerful Grow Lights (an MH/HPS bulb, or LED grow lights with at least 3W chips) - Manifolding doesn't work well for increasing yields on plants under small grow lights with poor penetration, like fluorescent lights or CFLs.
-Plants grown under these lights won't get good results with manifolding, and may even hurt their yields!
-In order to manifold cannabis effectively, you should have at least a 150W MH/HPS grow light or bigger, or powerful LED grow lights with at least 3W chips.
-Smaller lights just won't have the penetration to take advantage of the manifolding structure.
-For smaller lights, standard topping or FIMing will get you nearly identical results in less time!
+- Weak Grow Lights – For this technique you want an MH/HPS, LEC, or 150W+ LED grow light.
+Manifolding doesn’t work well for increasing yields on plants under small grow lights with poor penetration, like fluorescent lights or small LEDs.
+Plants grown under smaller lights won’t get good results with manifolding, and you may even hurt their yields.
+These lights don’t have the penetration to take advantage of the manifolding structure.
+For smaller lights, standard topping or FIMing is a much more suitable technique that produces similar results.

-Plant is Able to Grow At Least 2 Feet Tall - Manifolded plants need to be allowed to grow to at least two feet tall for the best results, since manifolding makes long dense colas!
-If you don't have that much height available in your grow space, you might consider topping or FIMing your plants in stead, since these techniques are perfectly suited to short grow spaces.
+- Short Grow Space – Manifolded plants need to be allowed to grow to at least two feet tall for the best results, since manifolding makes long dense colas.
+If you don’t have that much height available for your plant to spread out in your grow space, you might consider topping or FIMing your plants in stead, since these techniques are more suited to shorter grow spaces.

-Plant Must Already Be Healthy and Growing Fast Before You Start - Never start main-lining a cannabis plant that isn’t already healthy and growing fast.
+- Unhealthy Plant – Never start main-lining a cannabis plant that isn’t already healthy and growing fast.
 For an unhealthy plant, the main-lining process will slow growth even more and may stunt the plant.

 This technique of building a manifold at the base of cannabis plants has been adopted by many marijuana growers in dozens of different grow setups, and it’s not always done the same way.
 The following steps do not describe the process exactly how Nugbuckets does it, but I’ve had identical results with main-lining cannabis this way and it saves time compared to his original steps.
 Many growers have asked me for a quick, concise manifolding tutorial, so here it is!